 The Netherlands international, currently on holiday after claiming third place at this summer's World Cup, is expected to complete his move to White Hart Lane imminently, with fellow Swan Ben Davies having already linked up his new Spurs team-mates in Toronto on the second leg of their tour of the United States.

-Vorm, though, rejected suggestions that he would not see much game time at Tottenham and is confident the club's involvement in the Europa League will provide plenty of opportunities to impress.
+Vorm, though, rejected suggestions that he would not see much game time at Tottenham and is confident that the club's involvement in the Europa League will provide plenty of opportunities to impress.

 "Every club has two top goalkeepers in their squad," the Dutch keeper told De Telegraaf.
 "It suits the club's philosophy that there are two of us with Hugo and me.
 Especially when we see that Tottenham is active in a lot of competitions."

-Vorm's first-choice status at Swansea had been thrown into doubt with the signing of free agent Lukasz Fabianski, with the Dutchman previously admiting he had not been made aware of the Polish keeper's arrival.
+Vorm's first-choice status at Swansea had been thrown into doubt with the signing of free agent Lukasz Fabianski, with the Dutchman previously admiting that he had not been made aware of the Polish keeper's arrival.